 Materials: Bernat Handicrafter Cotton DeLux, or other worsted weight cotton.
 A coordinating color (optional), tapestry or yarn needle.

-Hook: 6.00 mm tunisian hook or regular hook with a stopper.
+Hook: 6.00 mm tunisian hook or regular hook with a stopper (as long as the grippy middle part of the hook isn’t huge).

 Gauge: 4 stitches in tunisian simple stitch = 1″